Rack-O

 Rack-O is a Milton Bradley sequential-matching card game with the objective of obtaining 10 numbers, in numerical order, in one's hand.
 Score may be kept on a separate piece of paper, based upon either a custom system or the system provided in the rule book.
-Rack-O allows between 2-4 players, and is recommended for players age 8 and up.
-Rack-O was released in 1956 and is currently being produced by Winning Moves Games USA.
+Rack-O allows between 2–4 players, and is recommended for players age 8 and up.
+Rack-O was released in 1956 and is currently produced by Winning Moves Games USA.

 Game play

 The deck consists of 60 cards, each containing a number from 1 to 60.
 Depending on how many people are playing, the deck may be reduced in size.
 If two people are playing, only the cards from 1 to 40 are used; if three people are playing, the cards from 1 to 50 are used; and if four people are playing, the entire deck is used.
 Each player has a rack containing 10 slots to hold their cards.

 A dealer shuffles the cards and deals 10 to each player.
 A player must place each card as it is received into the highest available slot in their rack, starting at slot #10, without rearranging any of them.
 The goal of each hand is to create a sequence of numbers in ascending order, starting at slot #1.

 The top card of the deck is turned over to start the discard pile.
 A player takes a turn by taking the top card from either the deck or the discard pile, then discarding one from their rack and inserting the new card in its place.
 A player who draws the top card from the deck may immediately discard it; however, when a player takes the top discard, they must put it in their rack and discard a different one.

 The first player to get 10 cards in ascending order calls "Rack-O!" and wins the hand.